visago/nordvpn-proxy/README.md

 For more info on networking, check the Docker [docs](https://docs.docker.com/compose/compose-file/#network_mode)

-## Use Privoxy in your browser
+## Use Tinyproxy in your browser

-To connect to the VPN Proxy, set your browser proxy to `ip.where.docker.runs:8118`.
+To connect to the VPN Proxy, set your browser proxy to `ip.where.docker.runs:8888`.

 For Chrome you can use:
 - [Chrome Store](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif)